 PMC Commercial (TX) may not engage in any business that does not further the purpose of a REIT, as set forth in PMC Commercial (TX)'s Declaration of Trust.
 At least 75% of total assets must be invested in real property, interests in mortgages on real property, shares in other real estate investment trusts, cash and cash items and government securities.

-The Maryland Charter contains a provision that if the board of directors determines that it is no longer in the best interests of PMC Commercial (MD) to continue to be qualified as a REIT, the board of directors may revoke or otherwise terminate PMC Commercial (MD)'s REIT election.
+n of Trust.determines that it is no longer in the best interests of PMC Commercialin(MD) to continue to be qualified as a REIT, the board of directors mays, cashrevoke or otherwise terminate PMC Commercial (MD)'s REIT election.